are guidelines for those considering contributing an article to Natural

 that.
 Please avoid using local slang or other terminology, as well as

-references to specific seasons or weather.
+references to specific seasons.
 Resources, where provided,

 should be as international in scope as possible.

-The
+popular rather than academic style.
 We use gender-neutral language and appreciate our writers

 Our articles include both mothers and fathers, and focus on outcomes for